Witnessing quantum criticality and entanglement in the triangular antiferromagnet KYbSe$_2$: Entanglement Witnesses

 Two tangle is calculated from the Fourier transform to real space of the frequency integrated $S(\boldsymbol{q},\omega)$ and is shown in Fig.~\ref{flo:Entanglement}.
 We find that none of the neighboring spin correlators exceed the classical $\langle\boldsymbol{S}_i\cdot\boldsymbol{S}_j\rangle$ threshold, and thus two-tangle is zero for all temperatures in KYbSe$_2$.
 This makes sense given quantum monogamy~\cite{PhysRevLett.96.220503} and six equivalent nearest neighbors for every site to distribute its entanglement.
 The significance of this will become apparent shortly.

 The third entanglement witness, QFI, is calculated from an energy integral at a specific point in $Q$~\cite{Hauke2016}.
 For KYbSe$_2$ we evaluate QFI at $(1/3,1/3)$, the wavevector associated with the strongest correlations.
 The scattering and nQFI are shown in Fig. \ref{flo:Entanglement}.
-At $1$~K and $2$~K, $\mathrm{nQFI}=0.42(2)$ and $0.238(10)$ respectively, which is too small to witness entanglement.
-At $0.3$~K, $\mathrm{nQFI}=1.03(4)$, which indicates { multipartite entanglement with an entanglement depth of two spins } in a highly correlated ground state. { Importantly, this nonzero entanglement appears for all six $Q$ vectors along the nearest neighbor bond directions.}
+At $1$~K and $2$~K, $\mathrm{nQFI}=1.39(6)$ and $0.82(4)$ respectively, indicating nonzero witnessed entanglement below 1~K. At $0.3$~K, $\mathrm{nQFI}=3.4(2)$, which shows multipartite entanglement with an entanglement depth of four spins in a highly correlated ground state.
+Importantly, this nonzero entanglement appears for all six $Q$ vectors along the nearest neighbor bond directions.

 Clearly, these entanglement witnesses reveal appreciable spin entanglement in KYbSe$_2$, but the combination of two-tangle and QFI is particularly revealing.
 The zero two-tangle shows that the entanglement is spread out over nearest neighbors rather than pairing with a particular neighbor in singlets.
 This is what one expects for a highly-entangled ground state (c.f. vanishing two-tangle for the Kitaev spin liquid~\cite{PhysRevLett.98.247201}).
 Meanwhile the QFI shows at least bipartite entanglement within the $(1/3,1/3)$ correlations.
 Both of these rule out classical glassiness or random singlet formation.
 Instead, they point to many sites entangled together at the lowest temperatures---as one would expect for a QSL.